-Asynchronous Operation
+7.1 Asynchronous Operation

 In a previous chapter we discussed the necessity to optimize for data locality to reduce the cost of data transfers on systems where the host and accelerator have physically distinct memories.
 There will always be some amount of data transfers that simply cannot be optimized away and still produce correct results.
 After minimizing data transfers, it may be possible to further reduce the performance penalty associated with those transfers by overlapping the copies with other operations on the host, device, or both.
 This can be achieved with OpenACC using the async clause.
 The async clause can be added to parallel, kernels, and update directives to specify that once the associated operation has been sent to the accelerator or runtime for execution the CPU may continue doing other things, rather than waiting for the accelerator operation to complete.
-This may include enqueing additional accelerator operations or computing other work that is unrelated to the work being performed by the accelerator.
+This may include enqueing additional accelerator.
 The code below demonstrates adding the async clause to a parallel loop and an update directive that follows.

 '''

-#pragma acc parallel loop async
+1 #pragma acc parallel loop async

-for (int i=0; i<N; i++)
+2 for (int i=0; i<N; i++)

-{
+3 {

-[

-c[i] = a[i] + b[i]
+4 c[i] = a[i] + b[i]

-]

-}
+5 }

-#pragma acc update self(c[0:N]) async
+6 #pragma acc update self(c[0:N]) async

 '''